 At first glance, there may seem to be more similarities than differences.
 Indeed, the plants themselves look very similar, which isn’t surprising when you consider they both come from the same family.

-Join us as we take a closer look at cannabis plants, and the difference between CBD oil derived from hemp and marijuana.
+Join us as we take a closer look at cannabis plants, and the difference between oil derived from hemp and marijuana.

 What is marijuana?

 Marijuana is a cannabis plant that is often grown for its psychotropic properties.
 The flowers or buds of the marijuana plant are harvested for their high levels of tetrahydrocannabinol, or THC.
 The fibers and stalks are not used commercially.

 Marijuana is frequently grown under cover or indoors under grow-lamps so that environmental conditions can be monitored and controlled.
 Male marijuana plants are often removed to prevent the fertilization of the female plants, which lowers the concentration of THC.
 Compared to hemp, marijuana plants tend to be shorter and bushier with plenty of flowers.

 There are many strains of marijuana, with names like 3 Kings, Tom Cruise Purple, and Acid Dough, and the levels of THC in each strain can vary from 10% to as high as 40%.
 Conversely, marijuana is naturally lower in CBD than THC.
 It is these high levels of THC that make the use and possession of marijuana illegal under federal law.

 Although a cannabis plant like marijuana, industrial hemp is grown commercially for its seeds and stalks which are used to produce a number of products.
 You may have seen hemp seed oil (which isn’t the same as hemp oil), body care products, paper and textiles, and even biofuels made from hemp.